Maxastrand04/Mash-agent/README.md

-# Mash agent
+# Mash

-A bash command AI agent who lives in your terminal.
-Exist for the people who are not really comfortable with bash commands and/or the terminal.
+A bash command agent that lives in your terminal.
+Designed for people who are not comfortable with bash commands — type what you want to do in plain English and Mash figures out the rest.

-Mash exist to convert a plain english message into a functional bash command!

-## Local LLM

-Mash uses a local LLM downloaded from `Ollama`.
-Right now it uses `qwen2.5-coder:7b` model but it should work with any model really.

-The agent takes input from user then uses the local LLM to understand what user wants to do.
-After that it runs through some python scripts to give a consistent and correct bash format as output.

-Example input in a terminal:

 ```
 mash create a new file called bob
 ```

+---

+## How it works

+**1. Local LLM via Ollama**

+Mash uses a local LLM (currently `qwen2.5-coder:7b`) to understand what you want to do.
+No internet connection required, no API tokens consumed — everything runs on disk.

-## Python convertion
+**2. Python post-processing**

-In order to ensure the output stays consistent since a tiny local LLM can be very unpredictable it will run through some python scripts.
-These scripts will ensure the formatting of bash command is correct for what user wants to do.

-The python scripts also allows user to add additional information when Mash is in doubt.
-For example:
+Since small local models can be unpredictable, the LLM output is passed through Python scripts that enforce consistent, correct bash formatting.
+This layer also drives interactive menus when Mash needs more information:

 ```
 Where should the new file/folder be created?

-  1. destination/to/my/folder  (Current directory)
+  1. /path/to/my/folder  (Current directory)

 Select option [1], Enter to cancel, type name for other destination: 1